pingcap/docs-cn/op-guide/configuration.md

 + default: "info"
 + You can choose from debug, info, warn, error, or fatal.

+### --host
++ the listening address for TiDB server
++ default: "0.0.0.0"
++ TiDB server will listen on this address.

 ### -P
 + the listening port for TiDB server
 + default: "4000"